Ask a doctor about a prescription for SAFENTIL 50 micrograms/ml injectable solution and perfusion solution

 Children > 1 year:

-A single intraoperative dose of 0.25-0.75 micrograms/kg of sufentanil administered as a bolus relieves pain for a period of 1-12 hours.
-The duration of effective analgesia depends on the surgical intervention and concomitant epidural administration of local anesthetics such as amide.
+A single intraoperative dose of 0.25-0.75 micrograms/kg of body weight of sufentanil administered as a bolus provides pain relief for a period of 1 to 12 hours.
+The duration of effective analgesia depends on the surgical intervention and the concomitant epidural administration of local anesthetics of the amide type.

-Like other opioids, geriatric patients and debilitated patients require lower doses.
+As with other opioids, elderly patients and debilitated patients require lower doses.

-The planned total dose should be carefully adjusted in patients with any of the following conditions:
+The planned total dose should be carefully adjusted in patients with any of the following disorders:

 Patients on chronic opioid treatment or with a history of opioid abuse may require higher doses.

-It can be mixed with isotonic sodium chloride solution for infusion, 5% glucose solution for infusion, and Ringer-lactate solution for infusion.
+It can be mixed with isotonic sodium chloride solution for perfusion, 5% glucose solution for perfusion, and Ringer-lactate solution for perfusion.

 Use gloves when opening the vial.
 Accidental skin exposure should be treated by rinsing the affected area with water.
 Avoid using soap, alcohol, and other cleaning products that may cause chemical or physical damage to the skin.

-After opening, the medicine should be used immediately.
+After opening, the medicinal product should be used immediately.

 Chemical and physical stability has been demonstrated during use for 24 hours below 25°C and at 2-8°C.

-From a microbiological point of view, dilutions should be used immediately.
-If not used immediately, the time and conditions of conservation during use are the responsibility of the user and normally should not exceed 24 hours at 2-8°C, unless the dilution was prepared in controlled and validated aseptic conditions.
+From a microbiological point of view, the dilutions should be used immediately.
+If not used immediately, the time and conditions of storage during use are the responsibility of the user and normally should not exceed 24 hours at 2-8°C, unless the dilution has been made under controlled and validated aseptic conditions.